JesterNoFool/SpectralPainting/README.md

    - Imagemagick: From the command line, "convert inputfile.jpg -resize 1600x -flip outputfile.jpg"
    - ffmpeg: From the command line, "ffmpeg -i inputfile.jpg -filter:v "vflip, scale=1600:-1" outputfile.jpg"
    - Gimp: Import the image, scale the image (Image -> Scale Image), and flip (if necessary, Image -> Transform -> Flip Vertically).
-3. Use script Gnu Octave above to:
-   - rescale each amplitude so that, when converted to dB, they'll be linear values
-   - convert the image file into a file of real-only 32-bit floating point numbers (.rf32).
+2. Transform the image into a grayscale and export it as a straight "raw" file (8-bit unsigned integers) that can be imported directly into Gnu Radio Companion.
+The methods to do this are:
+   - Use Gimp to both convert to grayscale (Image -> Mode -> Grayscale).
+Then export as a ".raw" file (File -> Export As... -> Change the extension on the filename to ".raw").
+   - Use either of the Gnu Octave scripts provided (grcImage or grcImageFlip) to both convert to grayscale and export as 8-bit unsigned integers (adds a ".ru8" extension).
-4. Use the Gnu Radio Companion flowgraph to:
+3. Use the Gnu Radio Companion flowgraph to:
+   - adjust (pre-distort) the amplitudes that, when displayed on the log scale of a spectral display, the image values will effectively be linear.
    - randomize the phase of each frequency point (bin)
    - calculate the inverse FFT (convert from frequency domain to time domain) of each line
    - output the complex samples to a file or SDR for transmission